andrew/ultimate-awesome/README.md

 - [awesome-gpt](https://github.com/vkiller/awesome-gpt) - A list for GPT resources.
 - [awesome-vector-tiles](https://github.com/watergis/awesome-vector-tiles) - This is awesome implementations of the Mapbox Vector Tile for Water Services Providers.
 - [awesome-paper-guide](https://github.com/Wheeeeeeeeels/awesome-paper-guide) - Read the Paper.
+- [awesome-pentest](https://github.com/yllnelaj/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-message-queue](https://github.com/yougg/awesome-message-queue) - A list of open source message queue middlewares and MQ cloud services.
 - [awesome-monaverse](https://github.com/Yultek/awesome-monaverse) - Opensourced repo of scripts, tools, and plugins for the Mona community.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.